How to survive freshers’ week

 Spending half your day queuing for things and doing paperwork isn't exactly the wild freshers' week you were hoping for.
 But getting this boring stuff done when you start uni will make you feel a million times more confident about what's ahead.

-The queues are likely to be long, but rather than get wound up about the wait, use them as an opportunity to get to know people (practice asking those questions we talked about).
+The queues are likely to be long, but rather than get wound up about the wait, use them as an opportunity to get to know people.

-Remember to find out what documents you need in advance, like your acceptance letter, some photo ID and passport-sized pictures, for example.
+Remember to find out what documents you need in advance.
+This could be your acceptance letter, some photo ID and passport-sized pictures, for example.
 Then you won't have to come back and queue all over again.

 Sign up for clubs and societies